Whitwick & District U3A - History Group films

 Hathern Village Scenes c1955.
 Includes a fascinating interview with one of the oldest residents.

-At 3 pm on Monday 21st Sept
+Monday 21st Sept

 The history of Mwmbwls, Gower is featured this week.